netsil/app-demo/README.md

 The apache container will then make requests to the vm running the web app.

+For a more visually pleasing topology, you may wish to run the haproxy and apache containers on different vms so there are more hosts.

 ## Setup the collectors
-If you are running the webserver containers on their own vms, and not reusing the ones for the web app or db, you will want to install the collectors on those vms.
+If you are running the webserver containers on their own vms, and not reusing the ones for the web app or db, you will want to install collectors on those vms.

 To do so, run the script below as a root user, making sure to fill in your AOC host and organization ID:
 ```